 How does Direct work?

 The illustration below provides a high level view of how Direct exchange works.
 Direct is essentially email, but with some important key differences.
 Instead of the email (SMTP) server being maintained for the addressees/subscribers by an employer or by an email provider like Google or Yahoo, an agent known as a Health Internet Service Provider, HISP, handles the email exchanges.
 The HISP also carries out the encryption/decryption and digital signing of each message and attachment, shown here as the Security/Trust Agent box within each HISP.
 Note that each sender and receiver in Direct exchange must have a unique Direct address, much like a regular email address, but with the word “direct” in the address line, e.g.YourName@direct.YourMedicalGroup.com.
 In fact, this format for a Direct address is not a mandatory requirement within the DirectTrust community; however, it is a strong convention that is widely followed.

 Direct messages can have any type of file attachment, and both message and attachments are encrypted along the entire route from Sender to Receiver, to protect the privacy of the content.

-The Sending and Receiving Systems in the illustration might be an EHR, or a web portal, or even a smart phone.
+The Sending and Receiving Systems in the illustration might be an EHR, or a web portal, or even a smartphone.
 Any device capable of sending an encrypted message (in one of several communication protocols) to the addressee’s HISP could be an end-point for sending and receiving a Direct message, including medical devices used by patients at home.
-And any Direct addressee/end-point will thus be capable of connecting via Direct with any other addressee end-point, whether within the single domain of a HISP, or across the domains of two different HISPs.
+Any Direct addressee/end-point will thus be capable of connecting via Direct with any other addressee end-point, whether within the single domain of a HISP, or across the domains of two different HISPs.